jhu-library-applications/traject_horizon/README.md

 especially settings for customizing the item/copy holdings information included.
 See [HorizonReader] inline comment docs.

-Note by default `staff-only` records are _not_ included in the export, but this can be changed in settings.
+Note by default 'staff-only' records are _not_ included in the export, but this can be changed in settings.

 As with all traject settings, string-valued settings can also be supplied